-Basterra also states that the improvement cannot be attributed to either a lower calorie intake, weight loss or an increase in physical activity, since there were no differences between the three groups.
+Basterra also states that the improvement cannot be attributed to either a lower calorie intake, weight loss or an increase in physical activity since there were no differences between the three groups.

-Furthermore, Doctor Fernando Arós, from the Spanish Biomedical Research Centre in Physiopathology of Obesity and Nutrition (CIBERobn) and senior author of the study, explains how the lower need for medication with the model of Mediterranean diet with extra virgin olive oil (EVOO) is probably reflected in a better glycaemic control achieved through this diet throughout the study.
+Furthermore, Doctor Fernando Arós, from the Spanish Biomedical Research Centre in Physiopathology of Obesity and Nutrition (CIBERobn) and senior author of the study, explains how the lower need for medication with the model of a Mediterranean diet with extra virgin olive oil (EVOO) is probably reflected in a better glycaemic control achieved through this diet throughout the study.